 Live Better Community Service Award

 Concern for community, one of our core values, is also a core value of the volunteers who so generously give of their time in our communities to help residents live fuller lives.
-These unsung heroes work tirelessly for no reward, other than the knowledge that they have made a difference.
-PPCS believes in the power of individuals stepping forward and using their talents for the benefit of others.
+These unsung heroes work tirelessly for no reward other than knowing they have made a difference.
+PPCS believes in the power of individuals stepping forward and using their talents to benefit others.
 In an effort to thank outstanding volunteers for their service, PPCS selects one individual each quarter to recognize for his/her volunteer work in the communities in our service territory.
-Each winner receives a framed certificate and a VISA gift card.
+Each winner receives a framed certificate and a $100 VISA gift card.

 This award is presented to individuals who engage in community volunteerism, performing valuable services that benefit and improve quality of life within the communities served by PPCS.
 The award, a $100 Visa® Check Card, will be presented to one individual during the months of January, April, July and October.